Combining two beautiful countries. A Small Group Walking Tour from Ponte de Lima to Santiago de Compostela

 Why the Camino Portugués?

-The Portuguese Camino combines beautiful quiet walking trails with fantastic accommodation in country houses and Paradors.
-Whilst growing in popularity this route is much quieter than the Camino Francés and passes though small hamlets, quiet country lanes, forests, coasts and beautiful old towns and cities as Ponte de Lima, Tui and Pontevedra.
+The Camino Portugués combines beautiful quiet walking trails with fantastic accommodation in country houses and Paradors.
+Whilst growing in popularity this route is much quieter than the Camino Francés.
+The trail passes though small hamlets, quiet country lanes, forests, coasts and beautiful old towns and cities such as Ponte de Lima, Tui and Pontevedra.

-We meet in Porto, one of Portugal’s most famous cities and makes for a spectacular start to our journey.
-From there we head up to Ponte de Lima where we start our Camino in Portugal and a few days later enter Spain by crossing the international bridge of the Rio Mihno.
-This region of Portugal and Spain is famous for its great seafood, cheese and wine which we will taste them all on this trip!
+We meet in Porto, one of Portugal’s most famous cities which makes for a spectacular start to our journey.
+From there we head up to Ponte de Lima where we start our walk in Portugal.
+A few days later, we enter Spain by crossing the international bridge of the Rio Mihno.
+This region of Portugal and Spain is famous for its great seafood, cheese and wine.
+All of which we will taste on this trip!

 - The pretty riverside town of Ponte de Lima.

 - The beautiful fortress town of Valença set in a spectacular position looking over the Rio Minho to Spain.

 - The lively regional capital of Pontevedra with its delightful historic centre of narrow streets and plazas.

 - Reviving your tired feet in the hot thermal spring in Caldas de Reis.

 - Optional visit to the beautiful waterfalls inside the Natural Park of the Rio Barosa.

 - Visiting Padrón, the town where St James started his ministry in the Iberian peninsula.
 His remains are claimed to have arrived in a boat from Jerusalem.